mirzaahmadi/Spero_Therapeutic_Chatbot/README.md

 # Spero Therapeutic Chatbot

 Spero is a therapy chatbot that uses Retrieval-Augmented Generation (RAG) and Natural Language Processing (NLP) to provide emotionally supportive, contextually relevant conversations.
-This project evaluates the performance of two models—OpenAI’s GPT-4o and DeepSeek—in generating therapeutic responses.
+This project evaluates the performance of two models - OpenAI’s GPT-4o and DeepSeek's r1 - in generating therapeutic responses.
 The comparison focuses on response quality, using ROUGE and BLEU metrics, and therapeutic relevance.
-By combining conversational AI with psychiatric assistance, Spero aims to enhance mental health support accessibility and help individuals manage their well-being.
+By combining conversational AI with therapeutic assistance, Spero aims to enhance mental health support accessibility and help individuals manage their well-being.

 ## Key Features

-- **Dual Model Evaluation**: Implements both the GPT-4o-mini and DeepSeek v1 models for therapeutic response generation.
+- **Dual Model Evaluation**: Implements both the GPT-4o and DeepSeek-r1 models for therapeutic response generation.
 - **Gradio Interface**: Provides an interactive interface for real-time testing of chatbot responses.
 - **Evaluation Metrics**: Uses BLEU and ROUGE scores to assess response quality based on therapy transcripts.
 - **Therapeutic Support**: Simulates a supportive conversational environment grounded in psychiatric principles.